openshift/openshift-ansible/playbooks/openstack/advanced-configuration.md

     mylabel: myvalue
 ```

+`openshift_openstack_provision_user_commands` allows users to execute
+additional post-provisioning commands for all of the created Nova servers in
+the Heat stack.
+It configures the `runcmd` directive via cloud-init.

 The `openshift_openstack_nodes_to_remove` allows you to specify the numerical indexes
 of App nodes that should be removed; for example, ['0', '2'],